-The regional seasonal evolution of OLR, surface temperature and low-level wind and their ISV are represented together with the seasonal evolution of the MLD in figure 3.
-For the seven selected regions, the maximum SST is attained at or just before the AROD (Fig.3a), showing the regulating effect of the monsoonal convective activity on the surface temperature.
-As expected, the ISV of the OLR is strong only after the AROD.
-It is worth noting however that the ISV of the wind is also strong only after the AROD confirming that the coupling with the convection is a necessary condition (at least for these monsoon regions) to develop a large dynamical ISV.
+that the coupling with the convection is a necessary condition (at least for these monsoon regions) to develop a large dynamical ISV.
 The impact of the MLD on the ISV of the convection thus makes sense only during the monsoon season after the AROD.
-Because of the expected impact of monsoon low-level jet on the surface wind stress, the MLD is well related to the 850 hPa wind during local summer months (Fig.3b).
+Because of the expected impact of the monsoon low-level jet on the surface wind stress, the MLD is well related to the 850-hPa wind during local summer months (Fig. 3b).
 This is especially striking for northern Indian Ocean regions where the MLD increases greatly after the setting of the monsoon circulation.
-Over the Arabian Sea and the Northwestern Pacific Ocean during local winter months, the observed deepening of the MLD under relatively weak low-level wind may be attributed mainly to oceanic convection.
-Over the West Indian Ocean region, both low-level wind and MLD are maximal during NH summer due to the strong influence of the southeasterly jet related to the Indian summer monsoon.
+Over the Arabian Sea and the northwestern Pacific Ocean during local winter months, the observed deepening of the MLD under relatively weak low-level wind may be attributed mainly to oceanic convection.
+Over the west Indian Ocean region, both low-level wind and MLD are maximal during NH summer because of the strong influence of the southeasterly jet related to the Indian summer monsoon.

-Northern Indian Ocean and the Indian Monsoon
+a.
+Northern Indian Ocean and the Indian monsoon